dbaeka/insurance-fraud-detection/README.md

-# Insurance Fraud Detection
+# Mobile Money Fraud Detection

-This repository contains a PCA and machine learning project focused on detecting insurance fraud using various algorithms.
-The project is designed to provide insights into the effectiveness of different models in identifying fraudulent claims.
+This repository contains a PCA and machine learning project focused on detecting mobile money transaction fraud using various algorithms.
+The project is designed to provide insights into the effectiveness of different models in identifying fraudulent transactions.

 ## Project Overview